-- 1. Evidence acceptable to the Authority that the donor is the current fee simple owner of the site(s). - 2.
+- 1. Evidence acceptable to the Authority that the donor is the current fee simple owner of the site(s) as stated in Section 3 below. - 2.
 The donation agreement must unconditionally bind the owner of the property to donate it to the Applicant (or successor), subject to the Applicant meeting conditions that are within the Applicant's control.